4 things to know before buying a rotary saw

 The last item, the evaluation, should include ease of locating all operational features of the saw; starting and stopping the saw; carrying the saw up and down a ladder; and troubleshooting or making an applicable repair to the saw — that is, a repair that a firefighter could be expected to make in a hazards area.

-Rotary saws fall into the "high risk, low frequency" category.
-Repeat after me: pay close attention to the general safety messages and information contained in the user or operator manual.
+Rotary saws fall into the high-risk, low-frequency category within fireground operations.
+Repeat after me: Pay close attention to the general safety messages and information contained in the user or operator manual.

-The saw manufacturers are doing a good job of putting together useful and informative materials for their specific products.
-You can capitalize upon that information by integrating the operator manual into your department's standard operating guidelines.
-The manufacturers have made this even easier to do because they've made those documents available for PDF file download so getting the most current copy is not an issue.
+The saw manufacturers do a good job putting together useful and informative materials for their specific products.
+You can capitalize upon that information by integrating the operator manual into your department's standard operating guidelines (SOGs).
+The manufacturers have made this even easier to do because they've made those documents available for download, so getting the most current copy is not an issue.

-Pop Quiz Question: Why do two-stroke gasoline engines require a gas/oil mixture?
+Pop quiz: Why do two-stroke gasoline engines require a gas/oil mixture?
 Answer at end of this piece.

 How many times have you seen this scenario in a fire station?
-Firefighter is doing saw maintenance, so he takes the saw from compartment, starts it, makes it wail at maximum rpms for say 20 seconds — or until somebody tells them to knock it off — and finishes by taking the saw from "60 to 0" and shutting it off.
+A firefighter is doing saw maintenance, so they take the saw from the compartment, start it, make it wail at maximum rpms for about 20 seconds — or until somebody tells them to knock it off — and finishes by taking the saw from "60 to 0" and shutting it off.